 It’s well worth the effort though, with crystal clear waters to bathe in and unspoilt white

 sand as nature intended.
 There’s isn’t much in the way of shade, so make sure you bring an umbrella and plenty of sunscreen

 The lack of shade or any visible building development means that there’s nothing to detract from beach’s wild natural beauty, which is great.
-But that also means there are no restaurants, so make sure you stop for lunch en route at Le Grain de Sel by the Saline car park.
-Alternatively, try Le Grain de Sel, or L’Esprit de Saline (during high season only) on the Route de Saline.
+But that also means there are no restaurants, so make sure you take a picnic with you or stop for lunch en route at Le Grain de Sel, Le Tamarin, on the Route de Saline.
+Make sure to pop back after dark for the wonderful L’Esprit de Saline restaurant which is open evening only.

 We should probably point out that Saline is also the unofficial nudist beach of St Barths.
 Whilst nudity is not officially permitted on the island,

 don’t be surprised if you spot bikini-less people sunbathing discreetly at the far end of many of the island’s beaches.